JulianNicholls/Raspberry-Pi-Misc/README.md

 I2C or SPI interface, or 8 data bits and 2 chip selects.
 The one I bought is different, and has strange GDRAM addressing instead.

+It turns out that mine would work on SPI too. it works perfectly connected to an Arduino using the [U8glib library](https://github.com/olikraus/u8glib).

 ### lcd_clock

 Displays a clock on the first line of a connected LCD display using the drive_lcd